solidjs/solid/documentation/api.md

 }): () => U[];
 ```

-Non-Keyed list iteration (rows keyed to index).
-This useful when there is no conceptual key, like if the data is primitives and it is the index that is fixed rather than the value.
+Non-keyed list iteration (rows keyed to index).
+This is useful when there is no conceptual key, like if the data consists of primitives and it is the index that is fixed rather than the value.

 The item is a signal: